 Minimalism!
 I want it.

 We've been (slowly!) doing the KonMari Method for awhile now.
-Marie Kondo's book The Life-Changing Art of Tidying Up is just that - life-changing.
+Marie Kondo's book, The Life-Changing Art of Tidying Up, is just that - life-changing.
 It's amazing.
 We LOVE it.
 It makes it easier to keep our home clean.
 Easier to come and go from our travels, which is pretty often.
-The KonMari Method is pretty specific about what to do, how to do it, the order, rationale, etc. And that's great for many people...but can be so hard for a family with children, especially if they are young.
-Purists of this strategy will tell you it has to be done "the way" or you might as well not even bother, however I think there is definitely a "third option" that is amazing.
-This is not a substitute for reading the book, and I would still recommend doing so.
-I just want to offer another perspective other than "all or nothing".
-So - KonMari with kids: The Basics of the KonMari Method:
+The KonMari Method is pretty specific about what to do, how to do it, the order, rationale, etc. And that's great for many people...but can be so hard for a family with young children.
+Purists of the strategy will tell you it has to be done "the way" or you might as well not even bother, however I think there is definitely a "third option", another perspective besides "all or nothing".
+So - KonMari with Kids -The Basics of the KonMari Method:

 - Rather than decluttering by "what you need" or "what you use" this method goes by the concept of "Sparking Joy".
 The author suggests that while you are going through items in your home that you physically pick them up and consider if they spark joy for you.
 Do they make you happy?
 Do you enjoy them?
 Love them?
 Then they stay.

 - Instead of considering what to get rid of, change your mindset to finding only the things you want to keep.

 - Sort, discard, and organize by category, not by room.
 The book recommends starting with clothing, taking everything (yes, absolutely everything) out of your closets, off the hangers, and putting in a big heap on your bed.
 Then piece by piece going through every item.